-In connection with the Business Combination, the Successor sold 8,635 shares of Series A Preferred Stock and five-year warrants to purchase 863,500 shares of Successor common stock at an exercise price of \$11.50 per share (the "PIPE Warrants"), to certain purchasers at a price of \$1,000 per share for net proceeds of \$8,635,000 (the "PIPE" financing).
+In connection with the Business Combination, the Successor sold 8,635 shares of Series A Preferred Stock and five-year warrants to purchase 24,671 shares of Successor common stock at an exercise price of \$402.50 per share (the "PIPE Warrants"), to certain purchasers at a price of \$1,000 per share for net proceeds of \$8,635,000 (the "PIPE" financing).

-The Successor Series A Preferred Stock is convertible, at the option of the holder, at any time into a number of shares of Successor common stock equal to the face value divided by the conversion price then in effect (initially \$10.00).
-In addition, for five years following the issuance of the Successor Series A Preferred Stock, the conversion price is automatically adjusted to the greater of (a) \$2.00; and (b) the lowest price of any subsequent offerings of securities at a price less than the conversion price.
+The Successor Series A Preferred Stock is convertible, at the option of the holder, at any time into a number of shares of Successor common stock equal to the face value divided by the conversion price then in effect (initially \$350.00).
+In addition, for five years following the issuance of the Successor Series A Preferred Stock, the conversion price is automatically adjusted to the greater of (a) \$70.00; and (b) the lowest price of any subsequent offerings of securities at a price less than the conversion price.

-The conversion price also resets at both 90 days and 150 days following the effectiveness of the registration of the Successor Series A Preferred Stock (each a "Commencement Date") to the greater of (a) \$2.00; and (b) 85% of the lowest of the ten consecutive daily volume-weighted average prices commencing on, and including, each Commencement Date.
-As of the filing date, the Successor Series A Preferred Stock has not been registered and no conversion price reset has occurred.
+The conversion price also resets at both 90 days and 150 days following the effectiveness of the registration of the Successor Series A Preferred Stock (each a "Commencement Date") to the greater of (a) \$70.00; and (b) 85% of the lowest of the ten consecutive daily volume-weighted average prices commencing on, and including, each Commencement Date.